aleciabechtold/aleciabechtold/README.md

 - ***IEEE*** student member
 - ***IEEE Computer Science Branch*** student member
 - ***Society of Women Engineers*** student member

+### Fun facts about me
+- I'm from Kansas, and currently live in Florida
+- My favorite musical artist is Taylor Swift, and my favorite song at the moment is *All Too Well (10 Minute-Version) (From The Vault)*
 <!---
 aleciabechtold/aleciabechtold is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.